wavefrontHQ/docs/pages/doc/ui_dashboards.md

 }
 ```

-Here's the section filter that conditionally shows the **Proxy Troubleshootig** section.
+Here's the section filter that conditionally shows the **Proxy Troubleshooting** section.
 This example uses a query that is always true (`1 > 0`), and includes the tooltip text `Condition for this section was met`.

 ```
 "sections": [